Noren

 (暖簾, Noren) are traditional Japanese fabric dividers hung between rooms, on walls, in doorways, or in windows.
 They usually have one or more vertical slits cut from the bottom to nearly the top of the fabric, allowing for easier passage or viewing.
 Noren are rectangular and come in many different materials, sizes, colours, and patterns.

+History

+The noren originated in China, where it was known as the nuǎnlián (暖簾 (暖帘, warm curtain)).
+Japanese people originally used miscanthus, reeds, rice straw, or bamboo as barriers to the entrances of houses.
+Using fabric curtains as dividers was an idea imported from China around the same time as Zen Buddhism.
+Noren were introduced to Japan during the late Heian period, and the term noren first appeared in the late Kamakura period.
+Zen Buddhism had arrived in Japan as early as the Asuka period, but was not firmly established until the Kamakura.
+Merchants in the Edo period added store names or family crests to the noren to represent the business name or trademark, making the noren a symbol of credibility and reputation.